-PLAL will be under the same duty as NPLL to respect the confidentiality and privacy of personal data and will continue to use and manage this personal data for the purposes that you have previously been made aware of.
+PLAL will be under the same duty as NPLL to respect the confidentiality and privacy of personal data.

 The following is a summary of the report written by the Independent Expert, Dr David Hare, who is a senior actuary and a partner at Deloitte MCS Limited.
 He is independent of the companies involved in the Scheme and his appointment has been approved by the PRA.
 He has considered the proposed changes and reported on how they may affect all policyholders involved in the Scheme.